eqmh/multitressor/Satellite_Data_Documentation.md

 Data is ingested, composited to daily, weekly and monthly time intervals, gridded and served via ERDDAP at USF.

-Within each Ocean Color file, there are the following products:
+Within each Ocean Color file (MODIS-Aqua and VIIRS-SNPP), there are the following products:
 1. chlor_a (chlorophyll-a concentration in mg m^-3) - proxy for phytoplankton biomass
 2. chlor_a_clim (climatology of chlorophyll-a concentration based on data from 2003-2019 for MODIS-Aqua and 2013-2019 for VIIRS)
 3. chlor_a_anom (anomaly of chlorophyll-a concentration; chlor_a_clim subtracted from chlor_a)